jrmcbride/jrmcbride.github.io/README.md

+# In which i fix things.

+Look at this great story about [Italo Calvino.](https://jrmcbride.github.io/marsian.md)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/jrmcbride/jrmcbride.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.